LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/integrations.md

     In the Structured Question title section, add `{OrderStatus.name}`.

     {: .important}
     When the Integration interaction runs, it stores the response data in the custom data fields that you configured in the integration. `OrderStatus.name` is the Response Data Variable Name followed by the name of that custom data field, which is “name.”
+(For a quick reference on using variables in interactions, see [here](conversation-builder-variables-slots.html#using-variables-and-slots-in-interactions).)

     For the subtitle, add `{OrderStatus.orderStatus}`.